-- 2.15 The membership of an Academic Appeal Committee conducting a paper-based review shall comprise no fewer than two and no more than three members of Academic Staff with provision for substitution where necessary.
+2.15 The membership of an Academic Appeal Committee conducting a paper-based review shall comprise no fewer than two and no more than three members of Academic Staff with provision for substitution where necessary.
 The quoracy of two must comprise a Chair and a member of Academic Staff.
 In the case of a hearing the Committee shall comprise no fewer than three and no more than four members of Academic Staff with provision for substitution where necessary.
-The quoracy of three must comprise a Chair and two members of Academic Staff. - 2.16 No person shall serve in respect of a case in which they have a personal interest, or when they have personal knowledge of the student arising out of an academic or pastoral connection with the individual concerned. - 2.17 No person shall serve in respect of a case where they are a member of the same School as the student. - 2.18 A Registered Student may also serve on Academic Appeal Committees, though meetings may at the discretion of the Chair proceed in the event of no Registered Student being in attendance. - 2.19 Each committee shall be supported by a Secretary who shall be a member of Academic Services.
+The quoracy of three must comprise a Chair and two members of Academic Staff.

+- 2.16 No person shall serve in respect of a case in which they have a personal interest, or when they have personal knowledge of the student arising out of an academic or pastoral connection with the individual concerned. - 2.17 No person shall serve in respect of a case where they are a member of the same School as the student. - 2.18 A Normally Registered Student nominated by the Guild of Students who is from a different PAU to the student, and who has received training from the University on Academic Appeal procedures, may also serve on Academic Appeal Committees.
+Meetings may at the discretion of the Chair proceed in the event of no Registered Student being in attendance. - 2.19 Each committee shall be supported by a Secretary who shall be a member of Academic Services.
 The Secretary will not act as a member of the committee but will provide guidance on procedure and precedents where appropriate.